 Difference between amphibians and reptiles: Among the animals in the animal kingdom, amphibians and reptiles are the most frequently interchanged.
 But did you know that even in early 1800, there had already been studies showing that the two are of different classes?

 A zoologist named Josephus Nicolaus Laurenti termed “Reptilia” as a separate division from “Amphibia“.
-Since then, it became clearer that they are different in many aspects.
-Let’s explore the difference between amphibians and reptiles and also similarities between them in this article.
+Since then, it has become clearer that they differ in many aspects.
+Let’s explore the difference between amphibians and reptiles and their similarities in this article.